Running — Foundation Movement at Cardiovascular Load

 Threshold moments in the adaptation arc — where the signal turned.

 • Session 4 — Efficiency Breakthrough · April 15, 2026 Avg HR dropped sharply to 141 bpm while run ratio hit 72%.
-CEI 58.3, lowest of the early block.
-Largest single-session HR drop yet.
+Largest single-session HR drop of the early block, with HR drift falling to 3.6%.
 Engine Pattern shifted from BUILDING to EFFICIENCY.

 • Session 6 — Distance Step to Foundation Route · April 29, 2026 Distance stepped from 2.4 mi to 3.16 mi to match Walking and Rucking.
 Run ratio held at 76%.
-Avg HR 147 — same as Session 1 at the shorter distance.
-The engine absorbed the distance step without cardiovascular cost.
+Avg HR 147 — the same as Session 1 at the shorter distance.
+The engine absorbed a one-third distance increase at no extra heart-rate cost: the clearest distance-honest efficiency gain in the block.

-• Session 8 — Engine Consolidating · May 13, 2026 Run ratio reached 89% — block-high.
-Avg HR rose 8 bpm at peak run load; anaerobic stayed at zero.
-The system cashed in adaptation gains for a higher run ratio rather than continuing to drop HR.
-Engine Pattern shifted from EFFICIENCY to CONSOLIDATING.
+• Session 8 — Engine Consolidating · May 13, 2026 Run ratio reached 89% — block-high at the time.
+Avg HR rose with higher run exposure and HR drift moved to 4.8%.
+The system cashed in adaptation gains for more continuous running rather than continuing to lower HR cost.

 What This Dataset Proves